XLP980 Boasts 20 CoresJune 18, 2013

 Cavium and Tilera have next-generation processors on the way, but they won’t reach volume production this year.
 Intel’s embedded processors are swift but can’t match the XLP980’s massive multithreading and integrated networking acceleration.
 Thus, Broadcom has an opportunity to snatch some high-end design wins before the other horses leave the starting gate.

-Subscribers can view the full article in the Microprocessor Report or Networking Report.
+Subscribers can view the full article in the Microprocessor Report.

-Subscribe to the Microprocessor Report or Networking Report and always get the full story!
+Subscribe to the Microprocessor Report and always get the full story!